VenuxSoftwareSolutions/Vendor-Voice-VLLM-Attachments/README.md

 ## Supported Conversions
 - PDFs are passed through unchanged.
 - Images (`png`, `jpg/jpeg`, `webp`, `tiff`, `bmp`) are flattened to PDF.
-- Plain text files are rendered to PDF.

 ## Postman Usage
 1. Open Postman and create a new `POST` request to `http://localhost:8000/api/v1/analyze` or to `http://staging.caestro.com:8005/v1/analyze` to test in staging.